theochem/chemtools/doc/sci_doc_global_quadratic.rst

      E\left(N\right) = a + b N + c {N^2}
     \end{eqnarray}

-Containing three parameters, :math:`a`, :math:`b` and :math:`c`, this model requires three values of :math:`E\left(N\right)` to interpolate energy.
+As it contains three parameters, :math:`a`, :math:`b` and :math:`c`, this model requires three values of :math:`E\left(N\right)` to interpolate the energy.
 Commonly, the energies of the system with :math:`N_0 - 1`, :math:`N_0` and :math:`N_0 + 1` electrons are provided.
-Fitting the energy expression to the given energy values results in three equations:
+Fitting the energy expression to the given energy values results in three equations,

  .. math::